 All herbs and trees have signposts and it smells really good.
 Behind the garden is a little shop that sells all kinds of organic herbal teas and products.
 All the women working in the shop were super friendly and happy to see someone come in.

-Book: SafetyWing – best digital nomad health insurance.
+Book: SafetyWing – best health insurance for travelers & nomads.
 Read about our experience plus other options here 🚑

 13. Hike San Pedro Volcano